-Opportunities for Parental Involvement (School Year 2016-17)
+Table 25: Opportunities for Parental Involvement (School Year 2021-2022)

 Every parent at Echo Center, NPS and Echo Horizon School is automatically a member of the Parent Association.
 In concert with the administration and faculty, Echo Horizon's Parent Association seeks to engage parents in the life of the school, in ways that correlate with their abilities and interests.
-For the 2017-18 school year the Echo Center NPS established an Echo Center Parent Liaison Committee.
-The purpose of this committee is to continue to improve the communication and opportunities for the Echo Center parents to connect directly with the Echo Center Leadership Team and the Echo Horizon leadership, With over twenty standing committees, there are seemingly endless volunteer possibilities at EC/EHS.
+In 2019, the position of VP-Echo Center was created to ensure that there is always at least one Echo Center parent who serves on the board of the Parent Association.
+In 2018, Echo Center NPS established an Echo Center Parent Liaison Committee.
+The purpose of this committee is to continue to improve the communication and opportunities for the Echo Center parents to connect directly with the Echo Center Leadership Team and the Echo Horizon leadership.
+With over twenty standing committees, there are seemingly endless volunteer possibilities at EC/EHS.
 These include assisting with community service projects, planning grade level gatherings, coordinating school events, and participating in various fundraising events.
 Along with these activities, EHSPA strives to foster goodwill, communication, and inclusion among its members.
 Great schools are made up of partnerships among parents, students, and teachers, and volunteerism is at the heart of the Echo Center/Echo Horizon experience.
-A few of the committees are as follows: Annual Spring Event, Community Service Committee, Book Fair, Hospitality - School Events/Informal Mornings, Halloween Carnival, Open House, Grandparents & Special Friends Day, Working Parent Volunteer Database, Teacher-Staff Luncheon, Alumni Outreach, Host Family, General Assistance, Hot Lunch.
+A few of the committees are as follows: Annual Spring Event, Community Service Committee, Book Fair, Hospitality -School Events/Informal Mornings, Halloween Carnival, Open House, Grandparents & Special Friends Day, Working Parent Volunteer Database, Teacher-Staff Luncheon, Alumni Outreach, Host Family, General Assistance, Hot Lunch.
 Additional parent activities include monthly morning coffees, Parent Association meetings/presentations, room parents, field trip and in-class volunteering.